YeyoM/Not_Hotdog_Model/README.md

 Along the notebook and the code blocks, I will try to explain as best as I can what the building process of this model works and at the end obviously the results I got.

-Hopefully I can also build the App as in the serie with this model I built, which is my first model I built by my own.
+Hopefully I can also build the App as in the serie with this model I built, which is the first model I built by my own.

 A detailed explanation of how the model was built take a look at the notebook attached in this repo.